Tirzepatide versus Semaglutide for weight loss

 Semaglutide

-Semaglutide is the active ingredient in Wegovy, a licensed weight loss injection.
-It is also the active ingredient in Ozempic, a type 2 diabetes treatment.
+Semaglutide is the active ingredient in Wegovy, a licensed weight loss injection, it is also available and licensed in the form of an oral pill.
+It contains the same active ingredient as Ozempic, a type 2 diabetes treatment.
 Although it may be possible to get Ozempic off-label for weight loss, this has led to a shortage of medication for those who need it to treat diabetes.
-At Asda Online Doctor, we don’t prescribe Ozempic for weight loss, instead we prescribe Wegovy which contains the same active ingredient at higher dosages that can enhance weight loss.
+At Asda Online Doctor, we don’t prescribe Ozempic for weight loss, instead we prescribe Wegovy which contains the same active ingredient at higher dosages that can enhance weight loss, we also prescribe the Wegovy pill.

 Semaglutide is a GLP-1 receptor agonist that mimics the GLP-1 hormone and works by: